elephantscale/es-training-new/course-outlines/secure-coding-java-2d.md

 ## Lab environment
-* Zero Install: There is no need to install software on students' machines!
+* The recommended approach to doing the labs is using your local IntelliJ install.
-* A lab environment in the cloud will be provided for students.
+* As a backup solution, lab environment in the cloud can be provided for students.

 ### Students will need the following
 * A reasonably modern laptop with unrestricted connection to the Internet.
 Laptops with overly restrictive VPNs or firewalls may not work properly.